nf-core/sarek/docs/usage.md

 ## How to run ASCAT with whole-exome sequencing data?

+ASCAT runs out of the box on whole genome sequencing data using iGenomes resources.
 While the ASCAT implementation in sarek is capable of running with whole-exome sequencing data, the needed references are currently not provided with the igenomes.config.
 According to the [developers](https://github.com/VanLoo-lab/ascat/issues/97) of ASCAT, loci and allele files (one file per chromosome) can be downloaded directly from the [Battenberg repository](https://ora.ox.ac.uk/objects/uuid:08e24957-7e76-438a-bd38-66c48008cf52).

 Please note that: